hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 from time to time and is becoming increasingly complicated to maintain, so it's finally being removed.

+### Path Fallback for List Operations

+For a very long time Vault has automatically adjusted `list` operations to always end in a `/`, as list operations operates on prefixes, so all list operations by definition end with `/`.
+This was done server-side so affects all clients.
+However, this has also led to a lot of confusion for users writing policies that assume that the path that they use in the CLI is the path used internally.
+Starting in 0.11, ACL policies gain a new fallback rule for
+listing: they will use a matching path ending in `/` if available, but if not found, they will look for the same path without a trailing `/`.
+This allows putting `list` capabilities in the same path block as most other capabilities for that path, while not providing any extra access if `list` wasn't actually provided there.

+### Performance Standbys On By Default

+If you flavor/license of Vault Enterprise supports Performance Standbys, they are on by default.
+You can disable this behavior per-node with the `disable_performance_standby` configuration flag.

 ## Full List Since 0.10.0

 ### Revocations of dynamic secrets leases now asynchronous